 What is the Force Vector?

-This is the angle of the ankle to knee.
-Starting in the drive leg, this is the direction that force is being produce.
-If the ankle to knee is vertical then the force will be produced in a vertical direction.
+This is the angle of the ankle to the knee.
+Starting in the drive leg, this is the direction that force is being produced.
+If the ankle to the knee is vertical then the force will be produced in a vertical direction.
 Because the stride moves in a linear direction, towards the target, a pitcher can not produce force or power in the stride until the force vector is linear.
 The force vector is also important in the landing leg.
 When the landing leg stabilizes and produces force back into the hips, the force vector must also be angled in a linear direction instead of a vertical direction.

 Why is the Force Vector so important to increase velocity?